 And this applies to every aluminium compound: the conversion factor differs per molecule.
 There is no single standard factor.

-In professional and industrial workplaces, aluminium and its compounds rarely appear as a single pure substance.
+In the workplace, aluminium rarely appears as a single pure compound.
 Welders, grinders and foundry workers are exposed to mixtures of metallic aluminium, aluminium oxide, and other compounds.
-Air sampling therefore typically analyses elemental aluminium (ICP-MS or ICP-OES after digestion), not individual compounds — gravimetry is impractical at a limit of 0.0123 mg/m³ in combination with the detection limit requirements of EN 482.
+Air sampling therefore typically analyses total aluminium (ICP-MS or ICP-OES after digestion), not individual compounds — gravimetry is impractical at a limit of 0.0123 mg/m³ in combination with the detection limit requirements of EN 482.

 This makes the “as Al” interpretation not only scientifically more logical, but also practically the only workable approach: you measure Al, you benchmark against a limit expressed as Al.